Fox Mulder: Conceptual history

 David Duchovny had worked in Los Angeles three years prior to The X-Files.
 At first, he wanted to base his acting career around films, but in 1993 his manager Melanie Green gave him a script of the pilot episode of The X-Files.
 Green and Duchovny were both convinced it was a good script, so Duchovny auditioned for the lead.
 When Duchovny was auditioning for the part of Fox Mulder, he made a terrific audition but talked rather slowly.
 Chris Carter thought that he was a good judge of character, and thought that Duchovny wasn't too bright.
 So he talked to Duchovny and asked him if he could please imagine himself as an FBI agent for the future weeks.
 The casting director of the show was very positive about him, while according to Carter, Duchovny turned out to be one of the best-read people he knew.
 After getting the role, Duchovny thought the show wouldn't last for long or that it wouldn't make as much impact as it did.

 Carter has said that he named Mulder after his mother's maiden name.
 His first name, Fox, was actually not a tribute to the Fox network which aired The X-Files, as often assumed – Carter said he had a childhood friend named Fox.
 Mulder was inspired by the fictional character Carl Kolchak, a newspaper reporter Carter described as a "believer" just like Mulder.
-Kolchak was in turn inspired by the fictional character Darin McGavin, a policeman in Les Whitten's vampire novel The Progeny of the Adder.
+Kolchak was in turn inspired by the fictional character Harry Picard, a policeman in Les Whitten's vampire novel The Progeny of the Adder.
 Duchovny got the script with many of Mulder's characteristics fully formed.
 Executive producer Frank Spotnitz called portraying actor Duchovny amazingly smart.
 He further stated that Duchovny was behind some of the main characteristic ideas behind Mulder.

 At the end of the seventh season Duchovny was in negotiations with the Fox network, saying he wanted more money (while not saying how much) and an improved work schedule, among other issues.
 After settling his contract dispute, Duchovny quit full-time participation in the show after the seventh season.
 This contributed to uncertainties over the likelihood of an eighth season.
 Carter and most fans felt the show was at its natural endpoint with Duchovny's departure, but it was decided Mulder would be abducted at the end of the seventh season, leaving things open for the actor's return in 12 episodes the following year.
 Duchovny's character Mulder was replaced by John Jay Doggett (portrayed by Robert Patrick).
 In season nine, Duchovny wasn't available for shooting, so he only appeared in three episodes with small cameos, the first being an archive footage only in "Trust No 1", a brief cameo in "William", which he also directed and appeared full-time in the series finale, "The Truth".